 Step 3: deposit and start trading

-Like any form of trading it can be profitable.
-Traders looking for huge amounts of possibilities usually believe Options trading is one of the types of trading which can provide them this.
-The ability to find and use historical vs implied volatility, creates the potential for involvement in fast moving markets.
+Like any form of trading, it can be profitable.
+Traders looking for huge amounts of possibilities usually believe Options trading is one of the types of trading which can provide them with this.
+The ability to find and use historical vs implied volatility, creates the potential for involvement in fast-moving markets.
 Volatile markets in options usually create higher amounts of opportunities for huge swings in prices.
 The swings we see in Options trading can be usually big, which is why those seeking the chance for profitability may want to trade options.

-Profits also vary on other factors such as how much you will be investing into your account, how many trades you will be making etc. However for the average Options trader, who is able to not only find but capitalize on the right trades whilst limiting their losses the potential for generating a profitable income can exist.
+Profits also vary on other factors such as how much you will be investing in your account, how many trades you will be making etc. However, for the average Options trader, who is able to not only find but capitalize on the right trades whilst limiting their losses the potential for generating a profitable income can exist.

 In order to be an Options trader, there are an array of different skills and resources you are required to have access to.
-Firstly and most importantly is the education.
-Understanding what moves the Options market, the out/ call options and which are most valuable based on your strategy.
+Firstly and most importantly is education.
+Understanding what moves the Options market, the out/call options and which are most valuable based on your strategy.
 Then comes the processes you must follow, the mentality you must adopt etc.

 Once you gain the mindset of an Options trader, you then need the resources.
 This comes in the form of the capital you wish to invest in order to trade.
 Options traders usually will have over £15,000 in there account.